What is a Distribution Channel?

-Distribution channels, or “channels of distribution”, are the paths that products and services take on their way from the manufacturer or service provider to the end consumer.
+Distribution channels are the paths that products and services take on their way from the manufacturer or service provider to the end consumer.

 For instance, a manufacturer of light bulbs may produce the light bulbs, but the distribution channel that takes them from factory to customer is likely to include wholesalers and retailers.
 These links in the sales chain are the light bulbs’ channel of distribution.